nakuleshj/news-nlp-pipeline/README.md

 All AWS resources in this project are provisioned using Terraform for automation, reproducibility, and cost-effective deployment.
 This includes:

-- S3 buckets for raw and enriched data
+- S3 buckets for raw and enriched news data
+- Lambda functions for ingestion and NLP enrichment
-- EventBridge rule for scheduled ingestion
+- EventBridge rules for scheduled ingestion (9AM/5PM)
-- S3 event trigger for enrichment
+- S3 event notification triggers for enrichment Lambda
-- Lambda functions for ingestion and enrichment
-- IAM roles and policies for secure access
+- IAM roles and policies with least-privilege permissions
+- **Secrets Management** using AWS Secrets Manager for secure API key storage

 ## Try It Yourself
 Want to explore the live pipeline in action?